HomagGroup/HOMAG-Connect/Applications/IntelliDivide/Samples/Requests/Template/Cutting/Readme.md

-﻿# Cutting optimization request using a template
+﻿# Request a cutting optimization using a structured file (Excel, CSV, PNX, ...) and a template

 With the HOMAG Connect intelliDivide Client, you can easily import parts lists from structured files, such as Excel, CSV, or PNX.